FAMU—FSU College of Engineering

 Master of Science (MS) Degree

-The departments of Chemical and Biomedical, Civil and Environmental, Electrical and Computer, Industrial and Manufacturing, and Mechanical Engineering, offer both thesis and non-thesis programs for the Master of Science degree.
+The departments of Chemical and Biomedical, Electrical and Computer, Industrial and Manufacturing, and Mechanical Engineering, offer both thesis and non-thesis programs for the Master of Science degree.
+The department of Civil and Environmental Engineering offers a thesis program for the Master of Science degree.
+The department of Industrial and Manufacturing Engineering offers specialized, non-thesis programs in engineering management and systems engineering.
+The College of Engineering administers the interdisciplinary thesis program for the Master of Science degree in Materials Science and Engineering.
 The thesis-based programs are designed to provide the student with advanced coursework and experience in the chosen engineering discipline.
 The non-thesis programs are designed to provide the student with a strong technical education with less emphasis on research.
 The thesis programs are appropriate for a student who plans to engage in research or to continue graduate studies for the doctoral degree.
-Candidates for the master’s degree must satisfy all regulations and requirements of the department in which they enroll.
-Several departments in the College also participate in an Interdisciplinary Master of Science program in Materials.
+Candidates for the master's degree must satisfy all regulations and requirements of the department in which they enroll.
 For additional departmental requirements consult the degree requirements under each department.

 Master of Engineering (MEng) Degree

-The Department of Civil and Environmental Engineering offers the Masters of Engineering (MEng) degree program option.
-This is a professional master’s degree for civil engineering professionals who are working in the field as well as for recent BS in Civil Engineering or BS in Environmental Engineering graduates.
+The Department of Civil and Environmental Engineering offers the Master of Engineering (MEng) degree program option.
+This is a non-thesis, coursework-only master's degree tailored to civil engineering professionals who are working in the field as well as for recent BS in Civil Engineering or BS in Environmental Engineering graduates.
 The option is designed for students who wish to pursue their advanced degree either part-time or on an accelerated one-year track.
-Please visit the Department of Civil and Environmental Web site at http://www.eng.fsu.edu/cee/ for more information.
+Please visit the Department of Civil and Environmental Engineering website at https://eng.famu.fsu.edu/cee/ for more information.

 Doctor of Philosophy (PhD) Degree

-The doctor of philosophy degree is awarded after the student satisfies all requirements of the University, the College and the department, respectively.
+The Doctor of Philosophy degree is awarded after the student satisfies all requirements of the university, the college, and department.
 This degree is offered in biomedical, chemical, civil, electrical, industrial, and mechanical engineering.
+The College of Engineering administers the interdisciplinary Doctor of Philosophy program in Materials Science and Engineering.

-- An earned Bachelor of Science degree in engineering or a closely allied field from an accredited institution of higher learning or a comparable degree from and international institution.
+- A Bachelor of Science degree in engineering or a closely allied field from an accredited institution of higher learning or a comparable degree from and international institution.

 - A grade point average (GPA) of 3.0 or better on a 4.0 scale on all work while registered as an upper-division student.

-- An international applicant whose native language is not English must have taken the Test of English as a Foreign Language (TOEFL) within the last five years.
-Minimum test scores on the TOEFL are set by individual academic departments.
-See the College of Engineering Web site at http://eng.famu.fsu.edu for more information.
+- An international applicant whose native language is not English must have taken an English language proficiency exam within the last five years.
+Minimum test scores are set by individual academic departments.
+See the College of Engineering website at https://eng.famu.fsu.edu/prospective/graduate/admissions-requirements for more information.

-For further details on graduate or research programs, contact the College of Engineering at (850) 410-6423 or by e-mail at firstname.lastname@example.org.
-The college also maintains a Web site at http://eng.famu.fsu.edu with detailed information on all its graduate programs.
+For further details on graduate or research programs, contact the College of Engineering at (850) 410-6619 or by e-mail at email@example.com.
+The college also maintains a website at https://eng.famu.fsu.edu/ with detailed information on all its graduate programs.